akshaykumar23399/nCOVID-19-Flutter-App/README.md

 # COVID-19

-An android app that shows latest stats about the ongoing nCOVID-19 pandemic.
+An android app that shows latest stats about the ongoing nCOVID-19 pandemic from all over the world .

 ![Download APK File](https://github.com/mmstq/nCOVID-19-Flutter-App/blob/master/mmstq.com.covid.apk?raw=true)